-Field Description Schedule Desc Edit the schedule description for running the fire drill.
+Field Description Schedule Name Displays the name of the fire drill schedule.
+Schedule Desc Edit the schedule description for running the fire drill.
 Frequency Select a frequency for running the fire drill.
 The values under the When column changes with the options that you choose here.
 The available options are daily, weekly, and monthly.
 When Specify exactly when you want to run the fire drill as follows: For daily schedule: Select the frequency of the fire drill if you want to run the fire drill multiple times in a day.
 Select the time from the Time field and start date from the Start Date field.
 For weekly schedule: Select the Every weekday option to run the fire drill every week days from Monday to Friday in a week.
 If you want to run the fire drill on specific days of the week, select the day from the Recur every week on field.
 Select the time from the Time field and start date from the Start Date field.
 For monthly schedule: To run the fire drill on a specific day of the month, enter the date in the Day field.
-To run the fire drill on the recurring days of a month, choose the required options from the Time field
+To run the fire drill on the recurring days of a month, choose the required options from the drop-down list.
+Select the time from the Time field and start date from the Start Date field.